 “We have a true global system,” says Andreas Bäuerlein.
 “Rizing does implementations and support for companies with a global footprint.
 Their basic understanding of different regions, different languages, and different currencies helps a lot.”

 “I would look at the internal team structure and identify any gaps against the things your team needs to support in the next two to three years,” says Suchi Kommi.
 “Then you can find a provider that complements your team by filling in the gaps.
 I’d also recommend looking at geography and time zones to make sure they’ll be available where and when you need the help.”

-We hope some of these customer comments help your own progress down the HRIS transformation path.
-If you come up with any questions along the way, Rizing’s Application Management Services are always ready to help – contact us!
+We hope these customer comments help your own progress down the HRIS transformation path.
+If you have questions, Rizing’s Application Management Services are always ready to help – contact us.